corda/corda-docs-portal/content/en/platform/corda/4.12/community/api-contract-constraints.md

 * **Signature constraints**: This constraint lets participants use any version of the CorDapp signed by the `CompositeKey`.
 This allows CorDapp issuers to express the complex social and business relationships that arise around code ownership.
 You could release a new version of a CorDapp and apply it to an existing state as long as it has been signed by the same key(s) as the original version.
 * **Always accept constraint**: Allows any version of the CorDapp.
 This is insecure and only intended for testing.

-Before signature constraints were released with Corda 4.0, constraints were managed with hash and compatibility zone whitelist constraints.
-These constraints are still available, but make it difficult to upgrade your CorDapp:

-* **Hash constraint**: Participants can only use one version of the CorDapp state.
-This prevents the CorDapp from being upgraded in the future while still making use of any states created using the original version.
-* **Compatibility zone whitelisted (or CZ whitelisted) constraint**: The compatibility zone operator lists the hashes of the versions that can be used with a contract class name.

 You can [migrate CorDapp contraints]({{< relref "cordapp-constraint-migration.md" >}}) from older versions by consuming and evolving pre-Corda 4 issued hash or CZ whitelisted constrained states using a Corda 4 signed CorDapp with signature constraints.